John Mearsheimer: Liberal international order

 His claims about the liberal international order have sparked a lively debate and prompted responses from scholars such as Robert Jervis, Christopher Layne, Jennifer Pitts, Jack Snyder, William C. Wohlforth, and C. William Walldorf.
 In a critique of The Great Delusion, Wohlforth writes that the book fails to make good on its core claim: "First, you cannot establish a causal connection between liberalism and imprudent foreign policy by looking at only liberalism and imprudent foreign policy.
 Because Mearsheimer subjects no other ideology to the same scrutiny to which he subjects liberalism, there is no way to know whether liberalism stands out this regard....
 Second, you cannot establish that a permissive systemic environment is a necessary condition by looking only at cases that occur in a permissive strategic environment."
 Wohlforth also argues that The Great Delusion is inconsistent with Mearsheimer's Tragedy of Great Power Politics: "Given that other great powers were destined to come back, and the theory's stipulation that their preferences (i.e., revisionism) are independent of anything the U.S. does (because nothing the U.S. does can reduce their uncertainty about U.S. intentions, and vice-versa), why would a unipolar U.S. not seek to expand and lock in gains when it had the opportunity to do so?"

-In his book The Great Delusion, Mearsheimer makes significant reference to Laurence Lampert's nihilistic interpretation of Leo Strauss to illustrate a realist view of political philosophy.
+In The Great Delusion, Mearsheimer makes significant reference to Laurence Lampert's nihilistic interpretation of Leo Strauss to illustrate a realist view of political philosophy.

+The Stanford Encyclopedia of Philosophy has since described the book as "a classic of the theory of international relations."